adamliptrot/incayellow-v4/_source/posts/black-sheep-brewery.md

         alt : "View from one of the upper walkways under the rafters of the old part of the brewery, large copper and wood equipment below."
 ---

-A trip down to Masham and the Black Sheep Brewery for a tour, followed by lunch and a walk into the village for a coffee at Johnny Baghdad's - which I can recommend all of.
+A trip down to Masham and the Black Sheep Brewery for a tour followed by lunch and a walk into the village for a coffee at Johnny Baghdad's - which I can recommend all of.
 There is also a lovely stretch of road from the A1 to Masham which is perfect for the B if you can hit it when there is no traffic.